 Because WooCommerce is a plugin, you’ll need a WordPress site that can use plugins.

 So, the very first step you’ll need to take is to choose is a host for your website and purchase a plan.
 Oftentimes, people choose to have a managed WordPress host over their site being unhosted.
-Luckily, Flywheel offers managed WordPress hosting, so you never have to worry about site security or problems.
+Luckily, companies like Flywheel and WP Engine offer managed WordPress hosting, so you never have to worry about site security or problems.
 Plus, we’ve optimized our platform to host eCommerce sites, so it pairs perfectly with WooCommerce.

 Ultimately, WooCommerce is free because it’s plugin, however there is a cost associated with finding a WordPress host and registering a domain you want.
 Also, depending on what payment gateway provider you choose, there may be additional fees associated with adding extensions.
 However, in the long run you’ll save money by using WooCommerce as your dedicated eCommerce platform.

 With Squarespace, there are three plans available for an eCommerce site:

 - Basic Commerce